 The Malee Scholarship team was thoroughly impressed with Clara’s commitment to type design, leadership skills, and dedication to give back to her communities in design, in the Philippines, and beyond.
 We are honored to award the scholarship to her and are confident that she is a rising star to watch.
 Get to know Clara Cayosa, her design work, and her aspirations in this interview.

-The Malee Scholarship recognizes these three young women with outstanding talent and who are on the path to becoming leaders in the type design industry.
+The Malee Scholarship recognizes these three women with outstanding talent and who are on the path to becoming leaders in the type design industry.

 Shahd El-Sabbagh is an Egyptian graphic designer and Arabic type designer.
 Born and based in Cairo, Egypt, Shahd graduated with a Bachelor’s and Pre-Master’s degree in Graphic Design from German University In Cairo (GUC) in 2020.
 She is a mentee of Nadine Chahine, and a co-founder of Heheh Type, a small Cairene Arabic type collective with Nour el Shamy and Manuel von Gebhardi.
 One of Shahd’s missions is to foster greater inclusion, access, and support to designing Arabic type.
 For example, she has helped translate Glyphs software into Arabic, and her own type collective also emphasizes transparency and openness as a founding value.
 See her work here.